Football clubs

 1902 -1907

-St Michaels were formed as part of the St Michaels Cricket and Football Club based at the Holy Trinity in Hastings Town Centre; the team played its home games at Horntye, Bopeep and Ore Valley and spent one season competing for the Hillier Cup.
+St Michael’s were formed as part of the St Michael’s Cricket and Football Club, based at Holy Trinity in Hastings town centre.
+The team played home games at Horntye, Bopeep and Ore Valley, and spent one season competing for the Hillier Cup.

 St Peters